loading...

 Does the event provide private lactation spaces for postpartum participants?

 Yes.
 Sign language interpreters will be available race weekend to assist participants who may need to utilize their service.
-Interpreters will be available at Packet Pick-up on Friday, June 7 from 4 p.m. to 6 p.m. and on Saturday, June 8 from 11 a.m. to 1 p.m.
+Interpreters will be available at Packet Pick-up on Friday, May 30 from 4 p.m. to 6 p.m. and on Saturday, May 31 from 11 a.m. to 1 p.m.
 The interpreter will be located near the information area of Packet Pick-up.
 On race day, interpreters will be at the Adaptive Program tent from 6 a.m. to 12 p.m.
-The Adaptive Program tent is located in Garfield Park on the northwest corner of Jackson Boulevard and Woodward Drive.
+The Adaptive Program tent is located in Garfield Park west of the Race Day Festival on Cusic Ct.

 • TRAVEL FAQs